 Ninety-Mile Beach, Victoria

 Ninety-Mile Beach in Victoria is a pristine stretch of beach that is known for its surf, swim, boating, and fishing.
-It is popular beach due to its simplistic nature.
-It is alluring even with just being a really long area of beach.
+It is a popular beach due to its simplistic nature.
+It is alluring even with just being a really long area of the beach.
 In fact, it is one of the largest in the country.

 It can be split into 22 sections and due to its extent, it’s one of the more notable beaches in the country.
-Not all of the areas of the beach are suitable for swim or surf (due to strong currents or rip tides) but designated areas are set up throughout the length of the beach with flags for safe swimming.
+Not all of the areas of the beach are suitable for swim or surfing (due to strong currents or rip tides) but designated areas are set up throughout the length of the beach with flags for safe swimming.

 75 Mile Beach, Fraser Island